How to View a Solar Eclipse

 Strainer

-Sure, you could by an expensive lens for your DSLR camera, or you could place your solar eclipse glasses in front of your camera, but an even easier way to photograph the eclipse is to exploit lens flare in your phone's camera.
+Sure, you could by an expensive lens for your DSLR camera.
+Or you could place your solar eclipse glasses in front of your camera.
+But an even easier way to photograph the eclipse is to exploit a lens flare in your phone's camera.

 Lens Flare